Rwb3n/nonprofit-tracker/README.md

 ## Project Structure

-This project is organized into several directories containing specific types of documentation:
+This project is organized into several directories containing specific types of documentation and code:

 ### `/Docs`